CDCgov/dibbs-query-connector/query-connector/VS_DUMP_INFO.md

 If the DB extract file ever needs to be updated, you can use the following simple process:

 1. Start up the application on your local machine using a regular `docker compose up`, and wait for the DB to be ready.
-2. Load the eRSD and valuesets into the DIBBs DB by using the `Create DB` button on the `/queryBuilding` page.
+2. Load the eRSD and valuesets into the DIBBs DB by using the `Create Query` button on the `/queryBuilding` page.
 Optionally, use DBeaver to verify that valuesets exist in the database.
 3. In a fresh terminal window, run

 ```